mulle-nat/mulle-xcode-to-cmake/README.md

 # mulle-xcode-to-cmake

-A little tool convert Xcode projects to cmake CMakeLists.txt
+A little tool to convert [Xcode](https://developer.apple.com/xcode/) projects to [cmake](https://cmake.org/) CMakeLists.txt

 You can specify the target to export.
 If you don't specify a target,  all targets are exported.
 It doesn't do a perfect job, but it's better than doing it all by hand.